Anita-00/Client-Server-Program/README.md

 The client connects to the server.
 The client sends transactions to the server, and the server listens for communications from the server.

-Note: programs are in the master file
+* programs are in the master file

 ## Getting Started